When you have the strength to seek help, Santa Monica House offers a safe place to recover.

 Our Alumni Association holds monthly business meetings, and also sponsors regular social events, gatherings, and fundraisers.
 The alumni are proud to represent Santa Monica and to mentor new graduates.
 Regular participation in the Alumni Association also works against potential relapse; through the maintenance of ties with the Santa Monica community, our graduates form healthy relationships with sober women that can last throughout their lives.
 Information about both our House and Alumni Association events is frequently posted on our Facebook page.
 Click here to see more!

 Santa Monica, since its inception, has mad it a high priority to provide a secure home setting where residents feel safe to focus solely on their recovery.
 Rather than housing women in an institutional environment, Our family-style approach to living, healing and recovery encourages our women to be good friends as well as good neighbors.
 We have always enjoyed close relationships with our neighbors and members of our neighborhood association, and our women actively participate in neighborhood events.

-Located at 130 North 39th Street, in Omaha’s historic Gold Coast neighborhood, our current halfway house has been Santa Monica’s sole base of operation since 1972.
-After renovations on the new house are complete, this original property will be converted into our three-quarter way house.
+Located at 130 North 39th Street, in Omaha’s historic Gold Coast neighborhood, this location has been Santa Monica’s sole base of operation since 1972.

 130 North 39th St.